chapter three

 This chapter covers

-• Analyzing problems faced securing service-to-service calls to discover vulnerabilities
+• Analyzing problems in securing service-to-service calls to uncover vulnerabilities

 • Analyzing technologies available to secure the service-to-service call graph

-• Compiling the list of security technologies every developer should know
+• Compiling a list of security technologies every developer should know

 All applications must solve the following four security problems: